-At Mount Regis Center, we offer an intensive, evidence based approach to ativan use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to Ativan abuse and addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Ativan, the brand name for lorazepam, is a highly potent and intermediate-acting benzodiazepine medication.
 Often prescribed for short-term treatment of anxiety, insomnia, and acute seizures, this medication is often abused.
-Benzodiazepine abuse is rapidly becoming a very real problem in the United States and Ativan is one of the three most commonly abused benzodiazepines in the US.
+Benzodiazepine abuse is rapidly becoming a very real problem in the United States and Ativan is one of the three most commonly abused benzodiazepines.

 Benzodiazepines such as Ativan are generally prescribed for a short period of time – less than four weeks to reduce the addiction potential of this highly-addictive and habit-forming medication.
 If taken for longer than four weeks, an individual runs the risks for developing an addiction to Ativan, requiring more and higher doses of the drug to attain the same pleasurable anxiety-reducing effects.

 Some individuals abuse Ativan to enhance the effects of another downer, such as alcohol or other benzodiazepines.
 This combination can cause massive health risks, such as respiratory depression and coma.
 Others may use Ativan to decrease the unpleasant effects of stimulant drugs such as cocaine or methamphetamines.

 Many individuals operate under the erroneous assumption that because drugs are prescribed by a medical doctor, they are safer than street drugs.
 This long-standing belief could not be further from the truth.
 Prescription drugs are every bit as dangerous as illegal drugs, especially when combined.